aws-samples/eks-anywhere-addons/README.md

 Presumably your application will provide a service that can be accessed to verify the application deployed as expected.
 In the test job performs a basic functional verification of your deployed product.
 The generic access pattern to access a service in the cluster is `servicename.namespace.svc.cluster.local:port` where `servicename` is the name of your service, `namespace` is the namespace you assigned in your deployment yaml description and `port` is the port number your service is running on.

-If you are uncertain about the service name you can use the following where *$NAMESAPCE* is the namespace you assigned in your deployment yaml description.
+If you are uncertain about the service name you can use the following where *$NAMESPACE* is the namespace you assigned in your deployment yaml description.

 ```bash
 kubectl get services -n $NAMESPACE